0xmenna/NSD_Project/README.md

 ##### VLANs

-To configure VLANs within Site 2, we create two separate virtual interfaces bound to the physical eth1 interface.
-So, the link associated with eth1 will carry traffic for both VLANs.
-The IP addresses for each VLAN are then assigned to their respective virtual interfaces.
+To configure VLANs within Site 2, two distinct virtual sub-interfaces are created on the physical interface eth1, each corresponding to a specific VLAN.
+This configuration enables eth1 to serve as a trunk link, carrying tagged traffic for both VLANs.
+Each virtual sub-interface is then assigned an IP address.

 ```bash
 ip link add link eth1 name eth1.32 type vlan id 32